aquatix/dammit.nl/content/posts/europython2017-part2.md

 The [Infrastructure design patterns with Python, Buildbot, and Linux Containers](https://ep2017.europython.eu/conference/talks/infrastructure-design-patterns-with-python-buildbot-and-linux-containers) talk was a bit disappointing.
-It was basically David Liu's hobby project of (ab)using Dask (a distributed task system) for things it is not really intended, like remotely executing random scripts. - buildbot
+It was basically David Liu's hobby project of (ab)using Dask (a distributed task system) and buildbot (normally known to be a continuous integration (CI) framework) for things it is not really intended, like remotely executing random scripts.

 I better could have gone to [How to make money with your Python Open-Source Project](https://ep2017.europython.eu/conference/talks/how-to-make-money-with-your-python-open-source-project) by Max Tepkeev, which would have been relevant for my own projects and probably for some of Sanoma's efforts too.